Rolls Royce sponsored PhD scholarship – Micromechanics and in-depth materials analysis of advanced aerospace materials upon the manufacturing process

 For mutual interest the project can be offered as a "package" - this will include:

-- Joint academic and industrial supervision.
-This will develop both academic and industrial skills with multiple career opportunities at the end of the PhD study.
+• Joint academic and industrial supervision.
+In this way, the student will develop both academic and industrial skills with multiple career opportunities at the end of the PhD study.

-The bursary covers the tuition fees and provides a tax-free stipend of approximately £15,609 per year for the duration of the project (three years).
+The bursary covers the tuition fees and provides a tax-free stipend of approximately £15,609 per year for the duration of the project (three years) – starting from October 2021.

 This is an excellent opportunity for an enthusiastic first or upper second class graduate in mechanical/manufacturing/materials science/physics to build strong knowledge in both manufacturing and material science while building strong relationships with both academic and industrial areas at international level.
 Graduates finishing their degrees in July 2021 are also encouraged to apply.
 Due to the nature of funding only UK applicants can be considered for this position.